cicciord/transmission-dsb-sc/README.md

 ## Audio file

-The audio file used is in the `assets` folder.If you change the name of the file please do the same `config.m`.
+The audio file used is in the `assets` folder.
+If you change the name of the file please do the same `config.m`.

 It is also possible to record the audio file executing the `record_audio.m` or `record_audio_diff.m`.
 The first records a stereo audio from your microphone, if the signal is not stereo it duplicates the same signal; the latter lets you record two different audio and saves them into the two channels of a stereo audio.